evalscuola/test-suite/README.md

-# evaluatest
+# Test Suite

-It is used to compute the scores and the cheating index of test results.
+**Test Suite** is a set of Python 3 scripts to manage tests.

-# maketest
+## maketest qti-export

-From a database of questions the program creates a number of versions of the test in pdf with the questions and answers rearranged in a different order.
+**maketest** creates a PDF file with a number of versions of the test from a database of items with the questions and answers rearranged in a different order.
+It uses a LaTeX distribution.

-It is written in Python 2.7 on a Mac, uses the library pdfrw and a LaTeX distribution.
+**qti-export** creates the QTI file of the items from the maketest format, to be used for example in Tao Testing.

-# smrt
+## evaluatest smrt checktest

+**evaluatest** is used to compute the scores and the cheating index of test results.

-Smrt converts students' scores to curved grades, i.e. whatever the initial distribution of the scores, the distribution of the grades is a gaussian bell curve.
+**smrt** converts students' scores to curved grades, i.e. whatever the initial distribution of the scores, the distribution of the grades is a gaussian bell curve.

-# checktest

-Checktest performs some simple item analysis in classical test theory.
+**checktest** performs some simple item analysis in classical test theory.
 In particular check.py computes difficulty index and discrimination index for the items of the test and produces a table with the percentages, while frequency-graphs.py creates two graphs for the two indices.

-It is written in Python 3 on a Mac computer and there is really a lot of space for improvement.
+## additems

+**additems** creates the files of the maketest format.